 W.B.
-YEATS is the name of Irish Ferries’ new Ireland – France flagship constructed, in Germany by Flensburger Schiffbau-Gesellschaft.
+YEATS is the name of Irish Ferries’ new Ireland – France flagship constructed in Flensburg, Germany by Flensburger Schiffbau-Gesellschaft.
 With a gross tonnage of almost 55,000 tons she will be the largest passenger ferry (by gross tonnage) in service to the island of Ireland when she enters service in mid-July 2018 between Dublin and Cherbourg.
 She is also the largest and most complex ferry built by FSG to date, with a superstructure around ten-times the size of those they usually install on RoRo vessels.
 Amongst the passenger facilities offered over the four passenger decks will be bars, restaurants (both á la carte and self-service), cinemas, shops, onboard facilities for pets and dedicated lounge areas for Club Class passengers and freight drivers.
 There will be 441 cabins including a number of suites which will have their own external balconies, as well as deluxe and standard class cabins.
 Club Class passengers will have direct access from the car deck to the dedicated Club Class lounge.
 All 1885 passengers and crew will have their own cabin berth.
 The interior design of W.B.
 YEATS will be by OSK Shiptech and their subsidiary Steen Friis Design.
 In terms of vehicle capacity, W.B.
 YEATS will be able to accommodate some 2,800 lane metres of freight (approx 165 trucks) in addition to 300 cars which will be housed on their own deck separate from freight.
 Alternatively, 1200 cars can be accommodated if no freight is carried.

 Four marine-diesel engines producing at total of 33,600kW will power the vessel to a service speed of 22.5 knots.
 Waste heat from the engines will be recovered and used to heat the vessel, and the exhaust system will be fitted with scrubbers in order to reduce emissions.
 W.B.
 YEATS will operate between Dublin and Cherbourg from mid-July 2018 until the end of September, when she will replace EPSILON opposite ULYSSES on the Dublin – Holyhead route while the fast-craft DUBLIN SWIFT goes off-service for her winter layover.
 EPSILON will then become the sole Ireland – France ship, offering three round trips a week between Dublin and Cherbourg, for the remainder of 2018.